9 Best Things To Do in Varanasi

 7. Go on a Temple Visiting Trail:

 There a lot of temples in Varanasi and it will be difficult to cover all of them if you there just for a few days.
 The most famous one is, Kashi Vishwanath temple!
 The best trick to experience this great temple is to reach as early as you can.
 That’s the time when you will find this place to be less crowded compared to the day time.
 So we reach at the entrance by 5 am and within 30 minutes we completed the darshan.
-I will do a complete round up all famous temples of Varanasi in a separate post.
+We have done a complete round-up all famous temples of Varanasi in a separate post here.
 But to name the famous ones: BHU Vishwanath temple, Shri Durga temple, Bharat Mata temple, Satya Narayan temple, Sankat Mochan Hanuman temple.

 8. Shop for Banarasi Saree: